zama-ai/concrete-core/concrete-core/docs/getting_started/general_concepts.md

 This error is returned by the engine, if an error occurred while performing the operation.
-The two first error cases are _general_, in the sense that they can be produced by any engine implementing `LweCiphertextVectorFusingAdditionEngine`.
+The two first error cases are _general_, in the sense that they can be produced by any engine implementing `LweCiphertextArrayFusingAdditionEngine`.
 The last error case is a placeholder for an `EngineError` type parameter, associated to the engine itself.
 This `EngineError` will be different for any engine, and contains error cases specific to a given engine.